-The Barclaycard Arrival Plus card required a credit score of 700, at a minimum.
-That meant applicants needed good credit or better for good approval odds.
-Unfortunately, the Barclaycard Arrival Plus card is no longer available to new applicants, but there are other options for frequent travelers.
+The credit score needed for the Barclaycard Arrival® Plus World Elite Mastercard® was 700, at a minimum.
+That means good credit or better was required for approval.
+However, the Barclaycard Arrival Plus card is no longer available to new applicants.

 The Barclaycard credit score requirement is to have a credit score of 700; this means you need at least good credit to get a Barclaycard.
 But barely meeting the absolute minimum Barclaycard credit score requirement probably won’t give you very high odds of approval.
 For the same reasons, Barclaycards that require excellent credit should be reserved for people with scores of 750+.… read full answer